strifinopoulos/strifinopoulos.github.io/content/featured/Flavor_from_Entanglement/index.md

 ---
 title: 'Flavor Patterns of Fundamental Particles from Quantum Entanglement?'
+summary: >-
-summary:  We speculate on the (unlikely but tantalizing) possibility that minimization of quantum entanglement might be a fundamental principle that determines particle physics input parameters.
+  We speculate on the (unlikely but tantalizing) possibility that minimization of quantum entanglement might be a fundamental principle that determines particle physics input parameters.
+In a specific limit of electroweak-mediated quark scattering, entanglement is minimized when the CKM matrix is almost, but not exactly, diagonal.
+Applying the same logic to leptons favors a PMNS matrix with two large angles and a smaller one, together with a hint for suppressed CP violation.

 tags:
   - qihep